Work related learning

-Our Skills for Work programme is perfect for learners who want to find a job after college.
+Our Skills for Work programme is perfect for students who want to find a job after college.
 Placements could include working at our award-winning StarBistros, our StarPrint enterprise, reception, shop and administration office.
-Learners can also learn employment skills with our partner employers in the local community.
+Students can also learn employment skills with our partner employers in the local community.

 Steps into Work Supported Internships